 “Scotland looks better than England.”

 Passepartout has called it early.
-But she seems definite in her passed judgement, as we drive past the stone cottages and small churches.
+But she seems definite in her judgement, as we drive past the stone cottages and small churches.

 A scene stretched out in front of us of fields full of short-shadowed, contemplating cows, all half hidden by a Shy Di fringe of demurely dipping blossomed boughs.
 I can see what’s brought her to this evaluation.